Cruise Advice For the Best Palermo Port Experience

 Best Shopping Near Palermo Port

 Whether you’re looking for high-end fashion or traditional Sicilian crafts, Palermo offers excellent shopping just steps from the port.
-Because of this, it’s easy to fit in some browsing between sightseeing stops.
+So, it’s easy to fit in some browsing between sightseeing stops.

 Top Shopping Spots Near the Port